saiadupa/Career-Guidance-by-AI/README.md

 4. **Set Up Environment Variables**

-   Place your OpenAI API key in `.env` file in the project directory:
+   Place your OpenAI API key in a `.env` file in the project directory:

    ```
    OPENAI_API_KEY=your_openai_api_key_here